 Commodity currencies also took a step back with the Australian dollar easing to $0.7456 AUD=D4, turning around from a seven-week high of $0.7513.

-Recent opinion polls have mostly shown a shift toward keeping Britain in the European Union, but there are some signs that momentum has stalled for the 'In' camp and the race still looks too close to call.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Recent opinion polls have mostly shown a shift toward keeping Britain in the European Union, but there are some signs that momentum has stalled for the 'In' camp and the race still looks too close to call.For all the latest currencies and forex rate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.